Last updated: August 28, 2025

 Find the Toy/Treat

 Put that dog’s nose to work.
-Get a toy or treat that Lola really likes.
+Get a toy or treat that Sparky really likes.
 Show it to her and get her excited.
 Have someone restrain her.
 Tell her to “get reeaaady!”
 While she watches, hide the object a few feet away, behind a wall or a sofa.
 Tell her to “find it!” and let her go.
 Praise her big when she gets to it.

 Once she’s figured out what “get ready” and “find it” mean, and had a few successes at this easy level, you can increase the difficulty.